hermonochy/Rescueland/The Timeline of Resueland History.md

 ## 0 ADOTR: Discovery of the Rings

-The Rings were discovered by the Super Owls, who gained consciousness and a range of abilities, including space flight, shapeshifting, sizeshifting, etc.
+The Rings were discovered by the Super Owls, who gained consciousness and a range of abilities, including shape-shifting, size-shifting, mass-shifting, space flight, telepathic communication, elemental manipulation, physics manipulation, enhanced agility and time perception alteration.
+Some minor magical properties include the ability to create illusions, emit bursts of light for distraction, communicate with nature,and influence growth.

 ## 2 ADOTR: The Launch of the First Spaceship